AnkushThakur08/NextJS-Course/README.md

 ### Layout

+- **Root Layout**
-- NextJS provides a `layout.tsx` file at the root level, which is usefull for setting the layout
+  - NextJS provides a file `layout.tsx` file at the root level, which is known as Root layout
-- `layout.tsx` file take `{children}` as a props
+  - `layout.tsx` takes `{children}` as a props
-- we put shared components in the Layout eg:
-- Header and Footer will be shared by all the Pages
+  - Header and Footer will be shared by all the Pages, so we have added them in the layout
-- **Imp** - we can have a seperate layout as well for seperate Pages i.e `Nested Layout`
-- Need to create a `Layout.tsx` in the folder
+  - We will add all those stuff here, which need to be shared by all the pages

 ```javascript
 <Header />;